DvsenseDriver 1.2.4

 Start And Stop The Data Streaming

-After opening the camera, the camera does not start data streaming by default, and you need to manually start it.
+After opening the camera, data streaming does not start by default, so you need to start it manually.

 camera->start(); // Start data streaming